FinalBoss/Git-for-Web-Development-Project/README.md

 ## Stretch
 Stretch Review questions:
-    1. What is the difference between an inline element and a block element?
+    1. What is the difference between an inline element and a block element? inline elements do not cause a line break, but block elements do.
     2. What happens when an element is positioned absolutely?
     3. How do I make an element take up only the amount of space it needs but also have the ability to give it a width?
     4. Name 3 elements that are diplay block by default, 2 elements that are display inline by default and 1 element that is display inline-block by default